Living Donor Transplants

 Learn more about how thousands of lives are saved each year thanks to the generosity of living donors.

-7,397 living donor transplants were performed in the U.S. in 2019, according to the United Network for Organ Sharing.
+More than 6,500 living donor transplants were performed in the U.S. in 2021, according to the United Network for Organ Sharing.

 Living donation happens when a living person donates an organ or part of an organ for transplant.